ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

 It took me almost a year from starting to finishing it, from learning WebRTC code to implementing all the code alone.
 Fortunately, I have enough support when needed, and my reviewers are always willing to take their time to discuss with me.

 I have mixed feelings about this project.
 I didn't expect it would take me so long to accomplish the mission.
 I felt terrible when things weren't going well.
 I felt annoyed when digging into problems in unfamiliar code.
-On the other hand, I appreciate this project gives me a chance to learn how to calm myself down and enrich my engineering experience in a new domain, which will advance my skills in the long run.
+On the other hand, I appreciate this project gave me a chance to learn how to calm myself down and enrich my engineering experience in a new domain, which will advance my skills in the long run.

 Life is full of ups and downs, so make the project progress.
 I've learned how to keep moving forward between the rises and falls.
 The experience I gained from this project will help me conquer my next project and all the followings.
 I have faith in myself.
 I believe I can overcome my upcoming challenges, and it will become another unforgettable memory.